Key Takeaways:

 PRO TIP!

-If your point-of-sale or inventory management system cannot surface SKU-level profitability, that visibility gap is your first problem to solve.
+If your point-of-sale system cannot surface SKU-level profitability, that visibility gap is your first problem to solve.
 SKU rationalization decisions are only as reliable as the data behind them.
-KORONA POS surfaces per-product performance reporting that makes this kind of analysis significantly easier to run on a regular cadence.
+In KORONA Studio, per-product performance data is available under Evaluations > ABC Analysis and Evaluations > Commodity Group Report, and can be filtered by date range, location, or product group.

 Common SKU Rationalization Mistakes to Avoid